Anonymizing Machine Learning Models: Abstract

-We also demonstrate that our approach achieves similar results in its ability to prevent membership inference attacks as alternative approaches based on differential privacy, and in some cases even better results, while being much less complex and resource-intensive.
-This shows that model-guided anonymization can, in some cases, be a legitimate substitute for such methods, while averting some of their inherent drawbacks such as complexity, performance overhead and being fitted to specific model types.
-We also show that our method is able to defend against other classes of attacks such as attribute inference.
-As opposed to methods that rely on adding noise during training, our approach does not rely on making any modifications to the training algorithm itself, and can work even with ``black-box'' models where the data owner has no control over the training process.
-As such, it can be applied in a wide variety of use cases, including ML-as-a-service.
+We also demonstrate that our approach has a similar, and sometimes even better ability to prevent membership inference attacks as approaches based on differential privacy, while averting some of their drawbacks such as complexity, performance overhead and model-specific implementations.
+In addition, since our approach does not rely on making modifications to the training algorithm, it can even work with ``black-box'' models where the data owner does not have full control over the training process, or within complex machine learning pipelines where it may be difficult to replace existing learning algorithms with new ones.
+This makes model-guided anonymization a legitimate substitute for such methods and a practical approach to creating privacy-preserving models. \keywords{GDPR \and Anonymization \and k-anonymity \and Compliance \and Privacy \and Machine learning}